J. M. Robson

-John Michael 'Rab' Rabinovich FRSE FRCS FRCSE LLD (1900–18 February 1982) was a geneticist and physicist who co-founded the science of mutagenesis by mutations in fruit flies exposed to mustard gas.
+John Michael 'Rab' Rabinovich FRSE FRCS FRCSE LLD (1900 – 18 February 1982) was a geneticist who co-founded the science of mutagenesis by mutations in fruit flies exposed to mustard gas.
 He was Professor at Guy's Hospital Medical School.

 Life

 Born in Belgium to a Russian Jewish family, Rabinovich came prior to World War I in England, where he attended school in Leeds.